BitcoinDesign/Guide/guide/case-studies/savings-account.md

 - Full sovereignty (one or more purpose-built signing devices)
 - All keys off-line (two or more purpose-built signing devices)

-For this case study, we will go with the middle ground option, which will require one purpose-built signing device such as a [hardware wallet]({{ '/guide/getting-started/hardware/#hardware-wallets' | relative_url }}).
+For this reference design, we will go with the middle ground option, which will require one purpose-built signing device such as a [hardware wallet]({{ '/guide/getting-started/hardware/#hardware-wallets' | relative_url }}).
 The second key will be created on the user’s main mobile device and automatically backed up to their cloud storage provider.
 The wallet application provider will hold the third key on a server for wallet recovery, key replacement, and automatic approval of low-value transactions (auto-signing).
 Neither of the two keys in the user’s control (mobile and signing device) will require recovery phrase backups, although this could be offered as an option.

 ### The onboarding experience